quangnguyenvn/JSON0/README.md

 # Json-Quill

 Json-Quill is a Java library that converts Java Objects into their JSON format.
-Json-Quill focused on the performance and was designed to handle huge tasks with minimum
+Json-Quill focused on performance and was designed to handle huge tasks with minimum time.

-Development team used algorithms that tackles directly with byte array, limit the abuse of creating new objects in Java that could consume a lot of memory.
+The development team used algorithms that tackle directly with byte arrays, limit the abuse of creating new objects in Java that could consume a lot of memory.

 ## Installation